 The Women’s Desk is a ministry of the ELCJHL in cooperation with the Women’s Committee which is an organization of pastor’s wives, headed by Mrs. Nahla Azar.

-Nevertheless, there is obviously no choice if you want to stay here, and the women of the ELCJHL are the backbone of the family and the church, standing fast in faith, hope and spirit, and seeking support from other women when they need it.
+The women of the ELCJHL are the backbone of the family and the church, standing fast in faith, hope and spirit, and seeking support from other women when they need it.

-For years, it has been impossible to gather together from all congregations even for a few days.
-So in February of 2007, it was a truly a celebration when almost 100 women from Palestine’s 5 congregations gathered in Jericho for a 24-hour retreat.
-The presence of their sisters from Amman’s Good Shepherd Church was missed, however, as the Israeli IDF refused them permits to attend.
+For years, it was impossible to gather all congregations even for a few days.
+So in February of 2007, almost 100 women from Palestine’s five congregations gathered in Jericho for a 24-hour retreat.
+The presence of their sisters from The Good Shepherd Lutheran Church at Amman was missed, however, because they were still refused permits.

 World Day of Prayer Services

-The members of the women’s committee are involved in the preparation of the activities for the World Day of Prayer.
+The members of the Women’s Committee are involved in the preparation of the activities for the World Day of Prayer.
 Each year, these services have a different theme which is celebrated throughout the world.
 Women from churches throughout Jerusalem work together to plan these services.
 We hope that such gatherings are signs of a growing ecumenical awareness.
 We also pray for wisdom and guidance in our quest to find a better way to do ministry in a divided region with a multitude of socio-economic difficulties.